 Proyecto FACIL (Facilitating Access to Care in the Inland Empire and Los Angeles)

-In addition to the brick and mortar sites, the state of California provides HIV PrEP delivered through telemedicine (telePrEP) at no cost for those enrolled in their PrEP Assistance Program (PrEP-AP).
-This is an implementation science study that, in collaboration with the California Department of Public Health, PlushCare, and other health policy stakeholders, proposes to engage community members and organizations to identify barriers and develop an intervention which increases uptake of California’s telePrEP program for HIV prevention.
 We seek to explore reasons for why telePrEP is not widely adopted and used among Latinx men who have sex with men (MSM) and transwomen in three counties of Southern California, according to the domains of successful implementation in the integrated framework for Promoting Action on Research Implementation in the Health Sciences (i-PARIHS).
 We will then use these findings to inform the development and implementation of a strategy to facilitate the successful implementation of telePrEP among community organizations in southern California.
 The new strategy will be monitored and evaluated using the Reach, Effectiveness, Adoption, Implementation, Maintenance (RE-AIM) framework.
 Learn more about our project : facil.usc.edu

 Study title: Implementing HIV PrEP among Latino men who have sex with men and transgender women